 I also dated a well-known actor during this time in my life.
 We ended up getting a house together at one point, but those six months were a living nightmare.
 It was such a whirlwind ride of too much handed to me at such a young, vulnerable age.
 Once that relationship ended, I switched careers and went from acting to stand-up comedy, but I still experienced the same old stuff.
 I was trying to fill an empty void with acceptance by temporal fixes, but it didn’t work.

 How was your time in the industry overall?
-Any regrets?

 I learned a lot and really enjoyed it while in it.
 I ultimately left after I had gotten saved, because I felt convicted over some of the roles I took (even in little things).
 Personally, I didn’t feel comfortable saying God’s name in vain, cursing, or even pretending to be married or dating someone I wasn’t romantically linked with in real life.
 I didn’t want to kiss anyone else besides my husband.
 Although I’ve done a lot of things that I’m not proud of, I have no regrets.
 That painful journey brought me to where I am today!